-Senior Lecturer Lee Alvoid, Department Chair
+Clinical Associate Professor Lee Alvoid, Department Chair

 Professors: David J. Chard, James Guthrie, G. Reid Lyon.
 Associate Professors: Leanne Ketterlin Geller, J. Kyle Roberts.
-Senior Lecturer: Gail Hartin.
+Clinical Associate Professor: Gail Hartin.
 Clinical Professor: Lori S. White.

-Established in 2008, the Department of Education Policy and Leadership focuses on preparing educators for leadership roles in complex school settings.
+Established in 2008, the Department of Education Policy and Leadership focuses on preparing educators for leadership roles in complex school settings for early childhood through grade 12 and for colleges and universities.
 Coursework and systematic applications of knowledge are designed to ensure that the education leaders of tomorrow acquire expertise in developing and supporting effective teachers and other education service providers; selecting and implementing effective curricula and instructional programs; and identifying, implementing and sustaining effective organizational practices to ensure high levels of student learning and achievement.
 The department is also dedicated to the preparation and continued education of education policy leaders.
 The department seeks to improve the quality and rigor of education policy research, policy development and policy analysis, and to encourage and facilitate the translation of research into policy and practice at local, state, national and international levels.